Oduig/dive/README.markdown

-# Dive tools
+# Dive VR for PC

-A company called [Durovis](https://www.durovis.com) recently created a VR headset known as **Dive**.
+A company called [Durovis](https://www.durovis.com) created a VR headset known as **Dive**.
 What's special about this headset is that it uses a smartphone as a side-by-side 3D screen.
-Some dedicated apps have been created, but they do not work on all phones and their potential is limited due to the limited graphics hardware.
+Some dedicated apps have been created, but they are limited by smartphone apps and performance.

 Goal